aalmada/aalmada.github.io/_posts/2023-09-14-Building-custom-iterators-with-yield-in-csharp.md

 This method creates a sequence that yields 1, followed by 2, and then concludes.
 The execution of this method can be understood as follows:

-- Execute code until encountering a `yield return` statement or reaching the end of the method.
+1. Start from the beggining of the method.
-- If a `yield return` statement is encountered, the method returns the provided value; otherwise, execution terminates.
+2. Execute until encountering a `yield return` statement or reaching the end of the method.
+If a `yield return` statement is encountered, the method yields the provided value; otherwise, stream terminates.
-- The next time the method is called, it resumes execution immediately after the previously executed `yield return`.
+3. The next time the stream is pulled from, the method resumes execution immediately after the previously executed `yield return`.
-- Repeat from step 1.
+4. Go to step 2.

-In reality, the method is executed only once, returning an instance of an enumerable where the `MoveNext()` method and `Current` property of its enumerator are used to retrieve values.
+In reality, the method is executed only once, returning an instance of an enumerable where the `MoveNext()` method and `Current` property of its enumerator are used to yield the values.

 Behind the scenes, the compiler generates the necessary code to implement the required state machine.
 Utilizing tools like SharpLab, [we can see that the method effectively returns an instance of a class](https://sharplab.io/#v2:EYLgxg9gTgpgtADwGwBYA+ABATABgLABQ2AjIRjgAQbEoDchhAZtDAIZgAWAFAG6tQUAlgBcYAWyEA7CgHEYwgGqsANgFcYAZy4BKbYQoGqxAJxcR47fQJliAZgA8gycIB8s+UrWadhAN77DamIqAHYKYitDI2CMMKwrAF8gA===) like the following (simplified for clarity):